-Figure 9 shows the Precision-Recall diagram for the content-based retrieval.
-The curves correspond to the mean precision value that was measured after several retrieval tasks.
-For the ontology-based search since it is based on selecting available concepts describing the content, the estimation of Precision-Recall diagram is not relevant.
-The average response time for the ontology-based search is 0.163 sec, while for the content-based search is 0.773 sec.
-For the content-based search it includes the communication with the MPEG-7 XM server and if we assume that the metadata used (i.e., the visual features) are evaluated and stored in the preprocessing step in the multimedia database instead of the MPEG-7 XM server, then the time cost of content-based search is reduced to 0.068 sec.
+Also, the precision is degraded because of the available visual content, which is characterised by a rather small variance in terms of structure, i.e., all inscriptions have roughly the same shape apart from those who have sustained damage and have somehow lost their original shape.
+The average response time for the ontology-based search is 0.163 s, while for the content-based search is 0.773 s.
+For the content-based search it includes the communication with the MPEG-7 XM server and if we assume that the metadata used (i.e., the visual features) are evaluated and stored in the preprocessing step in the multimedia database instead of the MPEG-7 XM server, then the time cost of content-based search is reduced to 0.068 s.

-Comparing the two methods, we should keep in mind that (i) these methods work on different representations of the available data and their use is intended to satisfy different needs; and (ii) ontology-based search presupposes the manual annotation of collection items.
-In summary, ontology-based search aims at making use of the semantic annotations associated to an item, with respect to historical data (e.g., date of creation, place, etc.), while the content-based search aims at making use of lower level characteristics of the multimedia content corresponding to an item, like shape and color distribution, which can be automatically extracted.
+Comparing the two methods, we should keep in mind that

+• these methods work on different representations of the available data and their use is intended to satisfy different needs

+• ontology-based search presupposes the manual annotation of collection items.

+In summary, ontology-based search aims at making use of the semantic annotations associated to an item, with respect to historical data (e.g., date of creation, place, etc.), while the content-based search aims at making use of lower level characteristics of the multimedia content corresponding to an item, like shape and colour distribution, which can be automatically extracted.
 Such information is not likely to be found in the metadata accompanying a cultural heritage collection.
 Someone looking for items that are similar in shape, for instance, will use visual similarity as compared to a user interested in finding items that belong to a certain time period, and thus benefits more from the semantic search engine.

-The behavior of the hybrid search is expected to combine the benefits of the other two approaches providing recommendations to the user in order to broaden the query.
-Precision-Recall graphs for the recommendations are not presented as these strongly depend on the nature of the retrieval task, and on the objective and purpose of the user when submitting a query.
-A recommendation can be considered subjective enough especially when personalization of the user is not applied.
-The personal background of the user is very important when speaking about cultural content as i.e an archaeologist would have different expectations from a typical visitor of a museum regarding recommendations of a search engine.
+The behaviour of the hybrid search is expected to combine the benefits of the other two approaches providing recommendations to the user in order to broaden the query.
+Precision-recall graphs for the recommendations are not presented as these strongly depend on the nature of the retrieval task, and on the objective and purpose of the user when submitting a query.
+A recommendation can be considered highly subjective especially when personalisation of the user is not applied.
+The personal background of the user is very important when speaking about cultural content as i.e., an archaeologist would have different expectations from a typical visitor of a museum regarding recommendations of a search engine.
 Consequently, solid measurement method for the hybrid search is difficult to obtain because of the strongly subjective nature of this proposed search option.
-However the recommendations provided by the system were considered as satisfactory, as they are related either semantically either visually with the initial set of the results and this conclusion was supported by an adequate number of questionnaires which where filled in by users during an evaluation task of the search engine.
+However the recommendations provided by the system were considered as satisfactory, as they are related either semantically or visually with the initial set of the results and this conclusion was supported by an adequate number of questionnaires which where filled in by users during an evaluation task of the search engine.